career-maverick/NetMeter/README.md

 ### Option 1: Download Release

 1. Go to the [Releases](https://github.com/career-maverick/netmeter/releases) page
-2. Download the latest `.dmg` file
+2. Download the latest `.zip` file
-3. Open the DMG and drag NetMeter to your Applications folder
+3. Open the ZIP and drag NetMeter to your Applications folder
 4. Launch NetMeter from your Applications folder

 ### Option 2: Build from Source